rpreen/superformula/README.md

 "make"			Builds all source files into an executable named "sfnn".
 "make OPT=0"	Builds without compiler optimisations.
-"make clean"	Removes all compiled object files.

 ======
 Usage:
 ======

-The source file with the main function is sfnn.c.

 The following command will initiate the target-based evolution of supershapes.
 Most parameters are in constants.h.
 Currently set to run for 10,000